cliosight/cliosight_templates/Overview.md

 ![](images/rapid_app_development.png) |  ![](images/cliosight_ai.png)

-As AI adoption continues to grow across industries, leveraging advanced ML models for data processing can greatly reduce the time and effort required to create high-quality datasets.
+As AI adoption continues to grow across industries, leveraging advanced ML models for data processing can greatly reduce the time and effort required to get high-quality data from distributed sources.
 It can significantly accelerate file modification, data annotation, and other activities in consumer applications as described in our <b>[blog](https://medium.com/@cliosight)</b>.